Overview of the Azure Event Hubs Dedicated tier

 Zero interference

-Event Hubs Dedicated Clusters operate on a single-tenant architecture.
-Therefore it ensures that the allocated resources being not shared with any other tenants.
-Therefore, unlike other tiers, you wouldn't see any cross tenant interference in Dedicated cluster.
+Event Hubs dedicated clusters operate on a single-tenant architecture.
+This architecture ensures that the allocated resources aren't being shared with any other tenants.
+Unlike with other tiers, you won't see any cross-tenant interference in a dedicated cluster.

 Self-serve scaling